Rachel-Freeland/reading-notes/Reading2.md

 ## Decisions & Loops

-Conditional statements allow your code to make decisions about what should happen next.
+Conditional statements allow your code to make decisions about what should or should not happen next.

 Comparison operators and Logical Operators are used to evaluate and compare the condtional statements.